Elderly commits suicide fearing demolition of his house in Khori village | Law-Order

 - India

-A 55-year-old man hanged himself allegedly over the impending demolition of his house in Faridabad's Khori village following a Supreme Court order, police said.
+A 65-year-old man hanged himself allegedly over the impending demolition of his house in Faridabad's Khori village following a Supreme Court order, police said.

+Police on Thursday arrested three people who had pelted stones at them on Wednesday when they had come to take the victim's body for post-mortem, said Additional Station House Officer, Surajkund police station, Rakesh Bagri.

 The apex court had on June 7 directed the Haryana and the Faridabad municipal corporation to remove “all encroachments” in the Aravali forest area near Kholi village, saying “land grabbers cannot take refuge of rule of law” and talk of “fairness”.